1 in custody after stolen vehicle pursuit ends in Montgomery Co.

 MONTGOMERY COUNTY, Ohio (WDTN) – One person is in custody after a police pursuit ended in Montgomery County Wednesday night.

+The Lebanon Post of Ohio State Highway Patrol reported that a trooper noticed a stolen car from Clermont County in Franklin at 2nd Street.

-The pursuit started in Warren County on I-75 North near milepost 38, according to the Lebanon Post of Ohio State Highway Patrol.
+The pursuit started in Warren County on I-75 North near milepost 38, according to OSHP.

 Montgomery County Regional Dispatch told 2 NEWS troopers were pursuing a stolen vehicle on I-75 North.
 The vehicle then went onto I-675 North and got off at the State Route 725 exit.